Reconstruction of Strings from their Substrings Spectrum: Conclusion

 \section{Conclusion}

 This paper studied the reconstruction of strings based upon noisy versions of their multispectrum.
 In the first model, we assumed that not all substrings in the multispectrum are read and in the second, it was assumed that all substrings are read, however several of them can be erroneous.
 In each case we studied code constructions of strings that can be uniquely reconstructed from the noisy version of the multispectrum.
-The cardinalities of the codes is studied along with specific code constructions.
+The cardinalities of the codes are studied along with specific code constructions.
 An important ingredient in our constructions is the set of $(L,d)$-substring distant strings.
-We studied when the redundancy of this set is as most a single bit and when its asymptotic rate approaches 1.
+We studied when the redundancy of this set is at most a single bit and when its asymptotic rate approaches 1.
 We also presented specific encoding and decoding maps for this constraint.
+While this work studied only the binary case, most of the results in the paper can be extended for the non-binary case as well.
+While the results in the paper provide a significant contribution in the area of coding for reconstruction from substrings spectrum, there are still several interesting problems which are left open.
+Some of them are the constructions and analysis of more cases for the values of $L$, $t$, and $d$, and especially studying the erroneous case of edit errors together with losses of substrings.